Sludge-Cat-Games/adventum-rules/Core Ruleset/Spellcraft.md

 ## Spellcrafting

 You have the ability to create spells by writing formulas with Spell Components.
 Each spell formula must have at least 1 **RANGE** component and 1 **EFFECT** component.
 Spellcrafting is **NORMAL** and the difficulty to craft depends on the components used.
-You can write 1 spell a week, and the **ATTRIBUTE** for crafting will be **CLEVER**.
+You can write 1 spell a week, and the **ATTRIBUTE** for crafting will be **CLEVER** (You can only do this if you have the GRIMOIRE Skill).

 ### Components